SenseNet/sn-resources/training/sn-certified-frontend-developer/01-Be-part-of-the-community.md

 - Help others to make their answers better, collaborate
 - Provide detailed analysis of the question
 - Post an answer that does what the OP wants, but the way it should be done
-- Post multiple answers that are significaly different
+- Post multiple answers that are significantly different
-- Once you have the priviledge to review, review a lot
+- Once you have the privilege to review, review a lot
 - Use google effectively
 - Keep your reference open
 - Involve yourself to earn badges